Signs of stress in individuals

 Support for employees showing signs of stress

 If you are experiencing difficulties at work, we'd advise you to discuss any issues with your line manager.
-If this is not possible, for whatever reason, you can contact Human Resources for advice.
+If this is not possible for whatever reason, you can contact your nominated HR Business Partner or HR Advisor for advice.

-You can find detailed information on the University's individual stress risk assessment process from our guide on supporting employees with work-related stress.
+You can find detailed information on the University's individual stress risk assessment process in our guide on supporting employees with work-related stress.

-You can also access the University's Staff Counselling Scheme for support to manage your stress levels.
+You can also access the University's staff counselling services for support to manage your stress levels.